alexandregv/RP42/README.md

 ## Building yourself

-If you want to build RP42 yourself, you will have to generate an app on the 42's API and then follow these instructions:
+If you want to build RP42 yourself, follow these instructions:

 1. Clone the repo: `git clone https://github.com/alexandregv/RP42.git`
 2. Compile: `make` for all distro, or `make linux` / `make macos` / `make windows`